 This is an invitation to you to become a part of IU history.

 Emeriti House has been video interviewing retired faculty, coaches, senior administrators, and other notable IU people since 2005.
-To date, close to 200 individuals have been interviewed.
+To date, just over 200 individuals have been interviewed.

 Our interviews probe colleagues’ experiences at IU: how and why they came to Bloomington; their lives as teachers, researchers, and contributors to the greater good of the campus, the university, and beyond; their observations about changing times, the changing nature of the academy, of students, of their own fields of study; other aspects of their lives they wish to share.